devzendo/transputer-macro-assembler/README.md

 * nice-to-haves...
   * binary map listing, showing symbols sorted by address and the binary dump at those addresses.
-  * use types to enforce case of symbols/fixups consistently
   * handling conversion of exceptions that the macro manager might throw when expanding
   * macros shouldn't be able to replace keywords
   * exception handling - is... odd..... use Try instead of throwing?
 Easier collection of phase errors?